howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 }).then(response => console.log(response.data.allLinks))
 ```

-A more idiomatic way when using React however is to use Apollo's higher-order component [`graphql`](https://www.apollographql.com/docs/react/basics/setup.html#graphql) to wrap your React component with a query.
+A more declarative way when using React however is to use new Apollo's [`render prop API`](https://www.apollographql.com/docs/react/react-apollo-migration.html) to manage your GraphQL data just using components.

-With this approach, all you need to do when it comes to data fetching is write the GraphQL query and `graphql` will fetch the data for you under the hood and then make it available in your component's props.
+With this approach, all you need to do when it comes to data fetching is pass the GraphQL query as prop and `<Query />` component will fetch the data for you under the hood and then make it available in the component's props.

 In general, the process for you to add some data fetching logic will be very similar every time: